DrZing-dev/patreon-exporter/README.md

 `docker.sh` will build and run a Docker image, with the server exposed on port 8080.

+## Using SSL

+The Docker version supports SSL if you provide a keypair.
+See ssl/README.md for setup instructions.

 ## Limitations

 * The Discord members API call is limited to 1000 users.
 If your server is larger than this, the code will need refactored to paginate this call.